London . Delhi . Dubai . Mumbai

 Relationships.

 Relationships are the quiet architecture of progress.
 Most of us understand the importance of people in our lives and the way partnerships can change their course.
-We acknowledge it easily, instinctively, even if we rarely pause to examine it closely.
+And yet we leave the formation of these relationships almost entirely to chance.

 What limits growth is rarely circumstance.
 It is belief.
 Many of us have been taught that for one person to make money, another must lose.
 I believe the opposite.
-There is something deeply fulfilling about making money with and for the people around you, where individual ambition quietly becomes shared momentum.
+The right room proves it.

 "I only knew the kind of room I wanted to build."